quantcast/ios-measurement/README.md

 Quantcast iOS SDK
 =================

-Thank you for downloading the Quantcast iOS SDK!
-This implementation guide provides steps for integrating the SDK, so you can take advantage of valuable, actionable insights:
+This implementation guide provides steps for integrating the Quantcast Measure for Apps SDK, so you can take advantage of valuable, actionable insights:

-* **Know Your Audience** - End the guesswork and limitations of survey-based mobile demographics.
-Quantcast uses direct measurement and machine learning to build accurate and detailed demographic profiles.
+* **Know Your Audience** - Quantcast uses direct measurement and machine learning to build accurate and detailed demographic profiles.
-* **Compare and Compete** - Gauge user loyalty by analyzing visit frequency, retention and upgrades over time
+* **Compare and Compete** - Gauge user loyalty by analyzing visit frequency, retention and upgrades over time.
-* **Showcase and Validate** – Choose to showcase your most powerful data points to advertisers and partners via your public profile.
+* **Attract Advertising** – Attract advertisers by showcasing your most powerful data points using a trusted source.

 If you have any implementation questions, please email mobilesupport@quantcast.com.
 We're here to help.